 Consistent, successful performance of the EIS Program is largely attributed to a proper approach to planning.
 Our program-level planning approach synchronizes management of internal resources (personnel, budget, technology, communication, risk management, security, BSS, vendors, quality management) and other key elements to achieve success meeting EIS objectives.
 Benefits of our approach include consistent outcomes such as Government cost savings, minimal customer impact, and lower risk associated with network service transitions for GSA and its end user customer Agencies.
-As Program Manager, EIS Program initiatives to ensure that the requirements set forth in the contract are successfully achieved.
+As Program Manager, Mr. Amos is closely involved in the front-end planning, developing concepts of operation for EIS Program initiatives to ensure that the requirements set forth in the contract are successfully achieved.

 Documenting lessons learned has a profound impact on overall success.
 Part of our planning approach is to identify strengths and weaknesses in the overall program, document them, and develop a forum where those strengths and weaknesses are discussed at the executive, management, and individual contributor levels.
-By doing so, MetTel leadership receives a full understanding of how to apply best practices to develop and implement improvements to processes that support the EIS Program.
+By doing so.
+MetTel leadership receives a full understanding of how to apply best practices to develop and implement improvements to processes that support the EIS Program.